mantreshkhurana/documentation/README.md

-# Mantresh Khurana's Docs
+# Spyxpo Documentation

-This is an official documentation for Mantresh Khurana's Projects.
+This is an official documentation for Spyxpo.

 ## Installation